President

 David Costello joined Phi Boota roota in 2022 at the Beta Phi Chapter at Old Dominion University.
 He earned a Bachelor of Science in Business Administration with a concentration in Maritime and Supply Chain Management.
 During his time in the chapter, he served as treasurer, vice president, and president, leading efforts to strengthen brotherhood, expand service projects, and preserve chapter traditions.

-Beyond Phi Boota roota, David was activelyinvolved in the ODU Propeller Club, where he served as treasurer and represetned the university at major industry events such as the Virginia Maritime Association (VMA) Conference, the International Propeller CLub Conference (IPPC), and other professional development forums.
+Beyond Phi Boota roota, David was actively involved in the ODU Propeller Club, where he served as treasurer and represented the university at major industry events such as the Virginia Maritime Association (VMA) Conference, the International Propeller Club Conference (IPPC), and other professional development forums.
 His leadership and impact in the maritime and logistics community were recognized in a featured article published by the ODU Strome College of Business.

 David remains committed to supporting Phi Boota roota and its mission, carrying forward the values of musicianship, leadership, and unity in both his fraternal and professional life.